 All things depend on weather, soil and water conditions.

 For best all around production and storage, I would suggest Bull's Blood since its leaves can be eaten as well.

 Another good beet is the Touchstone Gold with gold flesh that is very sweet.
 As a golden beet, it may keep scavengers away since they may think something is wrong with it.

-David’s Garden Seeds, gardening is our passion.
-We provide top quality
+David’s Garden Seeds®, gardening is our passion.
+We provide top quality,

-non-GMO seeds so families can learn to garden and love it.
+non-GMO seeds so families can learn about gardening and love it.
 In turn, we

 hope they will pass this passion down to their children and

-grandchildren, teaching them to grow delicious food, fresh herbs, and
+grandchildren, teaching them to grow delicious food, fresh herbs and

-We are open Mon-Fri from 9am to 5pm.
+Store Hours are Mon-Fri 9am to 5pm.

 Email us at davidsgardenseeds @outlook.com with questions, comments, or orders.